A project of the Partnership for a New American Economy

 Growth in foreign-born population (2000-2013)

 Top countries of origin

 Additionally, almost two-thirds of engineering PhDs at the state’s research-intensive universities are foreign-born.
 Between 2006 and 2012, immigrant founders of engineering and technology companies employed roughly 560,000 workers and generated an estimated $63 billion dollars in sales in Delaware.
+By 2020, Delaware will need to fill 22,320 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.
 Even so, our immigration policy hampers those contributions and keeps immigrants in STEM fields from reaching their productivity potential in the US.

-Share of STEM graduates at state's most research-intensive schools who are foreign-born (2009): 53.8%
+Share of STEM graduate students at state's most research-intensive schools who are foreign-born (2013)

 Immigration Reform = Economic Growth in Delaware